bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/missing_colon_after_property_id.md

 SyntaxError: missing : after property id
 ========================================

-The JavaScript exception “missing : after property id” occurs when objects are created using the [object initializer](../operators/object_initializer) syntax.
+The JavaScript exception "missing : after property id” occurs when objects are created using the [object initializer](../operators/object_initializer) syntax.
 A colon (`:`) separates keys and values for the object’s properties.
 Somehow, this colon is missing or misplaced.

 Message
 -------